SteveNotSet/TFT_eSPI_Chinese/README.md

 # TFT_eSPI_Chinese
 Some scripts to print Chinese with TFT_eSPI library.
+(For Arduino)